-The Colosseum (or Coliseum) was started by Vespasian (AD 9 - 79) on becoming emperor in 69 AD.
-It was built on the site of Neroís Golden Palace in order to give the land back to the people having been acquired by Nero following the great fire of Rome in 64 AD when the previous amphitheatre was destroyed.
+The Colosseum (or Coliseum) was started by Vespasian (AD 9 - 79) upon becoming emperor in 69 AD.
+It was built on the site of Emperor Nero’s Golden Palace in order to give the land back to the people having been acquired by Nero following the great fire of Rome in 64 AD when the previous amphitheatre was destroyed.
 Vespasian never saw the amphitheatre completed as he died in 79 AD.
 It fell to his sons, Titus and then Domitian to complete the project.

-Rome is about 2600 years old, and during this time, layers of buildings and roads have accumulated, with many ancient buildings to be found underneath modern day ones.
+Rome is about 2600 years old, and during this time, layers of buildings and roads have accumulated, with many ancient buildings to be found underneath modern-day ones.
 The Square around the Colosseum, however, is at the same level as it was in ancient times.

 The arena is 75 metres by 44 metres with the floor made of timber.
-This was covered with yellow sand which is called harena in Latin, which is where we get the word arena comes from.
+This was covered with yellow sand, which is called harena in Latin, which is where the word arena comes from.

-Animals and gladiators would be kept in the hypogeum until they were required in the arena when they would be lifted into the arena by a series of elevators, or guided up ramps.
-The h was connected by underground tunnels to a number of points outside the Colosseum in order to be able to bring in the animals, gladiators and the condemned without them having to use the streets around the Colosseum.
+Animals and gladiators would be kept in the hypogeum until they were required in the arena when they could be lifted into the arena by a series of elevators or guided up ramps.
+The hypogeum was connected by underground tunnels to a number of points outside the Colosseum in order to be able to bring in the animals, gladiators, and the condemned, without them having to use the streets around the Colosseum.

 The construction of the Colosseum involved the draining of the lake constructed by Nero and was achieved due to a number of technical innovations in architecture and construction developed by the Romans.
-These were the arch, concrete and mass production of bricks.
-It used a number of construction materials to maximise their qualities, these were travertine, tufa, brickwork and cement.
+These were the arch, concrete, and mass production of bricks.
+It used a number of construction materials to maximise their qualities, these were travertine, tufa, brickwork, and cement.
 The project required vast resources, much of which came from the sacking of the Temple in Jerusalem.

 The Colosseum became known as the arena of death due to the number of animals and people who died there in the name of entertainment.
 The Inaugural games lasted 100 days with thousands of animals being required.
 The Colosseum remained in service for four and a half centuries with the last gladiatorial combat in 404 AD and the last hunt in 523 AD.
 During the Middle Ages, houses and churches were built in it.
 In the Renaissance, it was used as a source of building materials.
 Restoration started in the 18th century and is still going on.

 To see more photographs and take a virtual tour of the site click on the photoshow below.